COVID-19 pandemic in Jersey: January - August 2021: Reconnection

 An announcement on travel restrictions will come the week after.

 On 15 March, Jersey moved to Stage 4 of the reconnection.
 Indoor sporting events and venues are allowed to re-open.
 Indoor mixing of up to 10 people was permitted under guidance once again a day earlier for Mothering Sunday.

 On 19 March, the Government announced the reconnection strategy for travel.
 The island will return to regional classifications on the Green/Amber/Red framework from 26 April.
 From 17 May, all countries will move from all-red to regional classifications except those on the UK "red list" of travel banned countries.

 On 30 March, the reconnection pathway was updated to reflect lower case numbers.
 From 2 April, Good Friday, table-only drinks service will be permitted.
 From 12 April, the island moved to Stage 5 and the social distancing law and remote work guidance ended.
 Gathering sizes will be lifted in formal settings, such as in theatres and wedding receptions.
 Stage 6 will be altered so that standing alcoholic drinking can resume and Stage 7 will go ahead as already planned.

 As of 20 June 2021, the move to Stage 7 had been delayed.
-It was initially delayed by one week to the 21 June, however due to a number of inbound cases of the Delta variant, it was again delayed until the 5 July.
+It was initially delayed by one week to 21 June, however due to a number of inbound cases of the Delta variant, it was again delayed until 5 July.
 On 13 July 2021, the reconnection stage had still not happened, having been put back to 15 July.
 However, the 'Freedom Day' was again delayed again indefinitely, due to a large rise in Covid cases.

 On 21 July 2021, the government reintroduced the mandatory indoor mask mandate, requiring all islanders to wear masks in shops, restaurants and other indoor settings.
 On 30 July 2021, the government reduced the mandatory isolation period for people with COVID and those who arrive at the border from 14 days to 10 days.

 On 26 August 2021, the island moved to Stage 7 of the reconnection strategy.
 All legal COVID-19 restrictions were removed, except from a mask mandate on public transport and at Ports of Jersey sites.